OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="win">

-Inside the `refine.l4j.ini` file, insert lines in this way:
+Locate the `refine.l4j.ini` file, and insert lines in this way:

 ```
 -Drefine.port=3334